CampusPe/Campuspe_Staging/DEPLOYMENT_STATUS.md

 If you see `ERR_NAME_NOT_RESOLVED` in the browser, double‑check that this URL matches the one displayed in the Azure Portal, including any unique suffix and region code.
-The web client now falls back to the full staging domain when a shortened host is supplied, but correcting the setting keeps future deployments reliable.
+The web client now falls back to the full staging domain when a shortened host like `https://campuspe-api-staging.azurewebsites.net` is supplied, but correcting the setting keeps future deployments reliable.

 ## Next Steps